-Dr. Jin is an assistant professor in the Center for Female Reproductive Longevity and Equality within Buck Institute for Research on Aging.
+Dr. Jin is an assistant professor in the Center for Female Reproductive Longevity and Equality within the Buck Institute for Research on Aging.
 He received his Ph.D. in reproductive physiology from the China Agricultural University in Beijing.
 He then had postdoctoral training in reproductive, developmental and stem cell biology at Northwestern University in Chicago as well as in the Department of Embryology, Carnegie Institution for Science in Baltimore.
-Dr. Jin identified uterine stem cells in mice.
-He was awarded the first generation of Oncofertility Globally Ready Scholar by the National Institute of Health to study female fertility preservation.
+Dr. Jin recently identified the first resident uterine stem cell population in mice.
+He was awarded the Oncofertility Global Scholar Award by the National Institutes of Health to study female fertility preservation.

 - Shiying Jin.
 2019.
 Bipotent stem cells support the cyclical regeneration of endometrial epithelium of the murine uterus.
 Proceedings of the National Academy of Sciences.
 116:6848-6857.

 - Shiying Jin, David Martinelli, Xiaobin Zheng, Marc Tessier-Lavigne, Chen-Ming Fan.
 2015.
 Gas1 is a receptor for Sonic Hedgehog to repel enteric axons.
 Proceedings of the National Academy of Sciences.
 112:73-80.

 - Shiying Jin, Lei Lei, Ariella Shikanov, Lonnie D. Shea, Teresa K. Woodruff.
 2010.
 A novel two-step strategy for in vitro culture of early-stage ovarian follicles in the mouse.
 Fertility and Sterility.
 93:2633-2639.